ate47/t8-atian-menu/README.md

 The `hash_lookup(hash_str)` function can be used to look for unhashed values, to add a string to this function, add it to the [`lookup/lookup.txt`](lookup/lookup.txt) file and run the [`build_lookup.ps1`](shell_scripts/build_lookup.ps1) script.
 The array explorer tool is using the [`lookup/lookup_structs.txt`](lookup/lookup_structs.txt) file to search for structure elements.

-You can create your own version by creating a file named lookup_big.txt and by running `shell_scripts\build_lookup.ps1 -Big .\lookup_big.txt`, it won't be add to the repo.

 If the lookup is too big, the game won't start.
 TODO: split the switch.